 Below both processes next to each other.
 Deep drawing left and stretching right.

 Forming limit diagram

-When we look in more detail to the tension in the sheet, the forming limit diagram can give us a good insight of the differences of both techniques.
-The vertical axis shows the stretch created by punch when the material is drawn inwards.
+When we look in more detail at the tension in the sheet, the forming limit diagram can give us a good insight into the differences between both techniques.
+The vertical axis shows the stretch created by the punch when the material is drawn inwards.
 The horizontal axis reflects the stretch in the perpendicular direction.
-At the left deep drawing and at the right stretching.
+At the left deep drawing and the right stretching.
 When a circle is drawn onto the sheet.
 This circle will be an ellipse with the same thickness after deep drawing and a bigger circle with a reduced thickness after stretching.

-See this link if you want to know more about the benefits of deep drawing compared to maching.
+See this link if you want to know more about the benefits of deep drawing compared to machining.

 Do you want to know what deep drawing can do for your business?
 Please contact us!